 This route is not as popular as Ladakh, but this is exactly why we love it.
 There are fewer bikers to deal with, so you’ll have the roads to yourself.
 You’ll also get stunning views of lakes and rivers that are undisturbed by tourists, and you’ll enjoy the peace and quiet of the campsites every night.
 Over about 8 days, you’ll cover 500 kms of sprawling beauty.
 The best time to visit is between Apr/May to October.

-Top biking routes in Inda: The forest-to-beach route between Mumbai and Goa
+Top biking routes in India: The forested coastal roads between Mumbai and Goa

 The Mumbai-Goa route is one of the top biking routes in India because of the varied landscapes it takes you through.
 Over 3-5 days, you’ll cover 600 kms at an easy pace.
 You’ll weave through the Western Ghats, dipping down to visit the coastline and stopping at the many gorgeous beaches en route to Goa.